ManuelMeinen/Applied-Security-Lab/Feedback-Checklist.md

   private keys or other data.
 Do some of these services have to run as root?
 Could this lead to new risks?
 - [ ] 1.3.5: unclear what "only admin can change data from the servers" means
-- [ ] backup: unclear whether encrypted or authenticated
+- [x] backup: unclear whether encrypted or authenticated
 - [ ] missing: session management (cookies? other?)
-- [ ] missing: security of data at rest
+- [ ] missing: security of data at rest (added for Backups but still missing for DB Server)
 - [ ] missing: any protection against common web app vulnerabilities?
   (CSRF, XSS, SQL injection, etc.)